 - Orange slices and maraschino cherries for garnish, if desired

-To make the Bitters Syrup: Combine all ingredients in a medium saucepan.
+For the Bitters Syrup: Combine all ingredients in a medium saucepan.
 Heat over medium-high heat until mixture boils, stirring occasionally.
-Remove from the heat and allow to cool to room temperature.
+Remove from heat and allow to cool to room temperature.

-To make the jelly shots: Combine the soda water, bitters syrup, and cherry juice in a small saucepan and sprinkle with the gelatin.
-Allow the gelatin to soak for a minute or two.
+For the Jelly Shots: Combine soda water, bitters syrup, and cherry juice in a small saucepan and sprinkle with the gelatin.
+Allow gelatin to soak for a minute or two.
 Heat over very low heat until gelatin is dissolved, stirring constantly, about 5 minutes.
-Remove from the heat and add the whisky, stirring well to blend.
+Remove from heat and add whisky, stirring well to blend.
 Pour into pan and refrigerate until fully set, several hours or overnight.

-Cut the orange and cherries into small slivers for garnish.
+Cut orange and cherries into small slivers for garnish.

-To serve, cut the set gelatin into desired shapes and garnish as desired.
+To serve, cut set gelatin into desired shapes and garnish as desired.